"Your freedom to explore comes with responsibilities"

 Private Property and Trespassing

 This web page does not knowingly include directions to waterfalls that are on private property.
-If you see an error, or know of a site that should be removed due to privacy concerns, please contact me.
+Mistakes happen:

 - Canning Falls

 - Keefer Falls

 - Little Canterbury Falls